aandr26/AWS-SAP-C01-Study-Guide/docs/8_Databases/8c_NoSQL/DynamoDB_Indexes.md

 * [Return to table of contents](../../../README.md)

 * **Exam Tips:**
-  * Indexes are alternative views on table data
+  * Indexes are alternative views on table data.
   * Different SK (Local Secondary Indexes) or different PK and SK (Global Secondary Indexes).
   * Some or all attributes (projection).
   * **Local Secondary Indexes (LSI):**